hoangton/smartcash/wallets/nodeclient/instantpay.rst

 supported by many wallets and vendors, including (but not limited to) the following:

-- SmartCash Node Client Wallet
+- SmartCash NodeClient Wallet
 - SmartCash Android Wallet
 - SmartCash iOS Wallet
-- My SmartCash Wallet
+- SmartCash Web Wallet
 - and many more...

 You can read more about instantpay theory and processes :ref:`here